Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 dmesg -t

 Are there any stack traces resulting from WARN_ON in the dmesg?
 These are serious problems that require further investigation.

-## Stress testing

-Running three to four kernel compiles in parallel is a good overall stress test.
-Download a few Linux kernel gits, stable, linux-next etc. Run timed compiles in parallel.
-Compare times with old runs of this test for regressions in performance.
-Longer compile times could be indicators of performance regression in one of the kernel modules.

-Performance problems are hard to debug.
-The first step is to detect them.
-Running several compiles in parallel is a good overall stress test that could be used as a performance regression test and overall kernel regression test, as it exercises various kernel modules like memory, filesystems, dma, and drivers.

-time make all

 ## Debug options and proactive testing